sanko/Robinhood/api/instruments/get.md

 # Grab a Paginated List of All Instruments

-This returns a paginated list of all instruments tracked by Robinhood's partners sorted by their list date.
+This returns a paginated list of instruments tracked by Robinhood's partners sorted by their list date.

 **URL** : `/instruments/`